WORKSHOP · TOOLS & EXPERIMENTS

 What It Is Not

 The Cockpit is not a CMS.
-It does not have a dashboard, an edit history, a delete function, or a draft mode.
+It does not have an edit history, a delete function, or a draft mode beyond a local buffer.
 It publishes and that is all.
-Every update is permanent and public the moment it is transmitted.
+Every status update is permanent and public the moment it is transmitted.

 That is a feature, not a limitation.
 It encourages writing things worth saying.